 Villa Elodia in Trivignano Udinese

-Since the beginning of the eighteenth century, Villa Elodia, with the annexed rustic and the surrounding lands, was part of the properties of a noble Venetian family, active in the silk sector and supplier of fine fabrics in Casa del Imperial House of Austria.
+Since the beginning of the eighteenth century, Villa Elodia, with the annexed rustic and the surrounding lands, was part of the properties of a noble Venetian family, active in the silk sector and supplier of fine fabrics area of Imperial House of Austria.

 The architectural complex dates back to the middle of the seventeenth century and consists of a central body and two slightly backward side bodies.
 In the central body there is an external staircase with two ramps in stone and wrought iron leading directly to the hall of the main floor.